Realism-Studios/Realism-Messages-Editor/readme.md

 ----------------------------------------------------------------

 Newer Messages Editor is a program which can edit and save copies of Messages.bin from Newer Super Mario Bros.
 Wii.
+REALISM Messages Editor is a program that does the same thing, but lets you add many more messages.
+It also works with Newer.

 ----------------------------------------------------------------

+### Known issues

+The game is known not to load messages with extremely high message ids.
+Although you generally won't be using message id 65536, this is still a bug.

 ### Getting Started